Sienci-Labs/Resources/superlongboard/slb-firmware-flashing.md

 ### gSender Flashing

-[tabby title="Current gSender" Open"Yes"]
+[tabby title="Current" open="yes"]

-1. Be connected to your SLB over USB with the power on, ensure the firmware selected is **grblHAL** not **grbl**
+1. Be connected to your SLB over USB with the power on, ensure the firmware selected is '**grblHAL**' not '**grbl**'

    ![](/_images/_superlongboard/_firmware/slb_fi_p1_Connected-newu.jpg){.aligncenter .size-medium}
 1. Go to the **Config tab** and click the **Flash** button

    ![](/_images/_superlongboard/_firmware/slb_fi_p2_FlashgrblHAL-newu.jpg){.aligncenter .size-medium}
 1. Ensure the COM port is correct (matches the board you’re connected to), and that you have selected grblHAL as your controller type
-1. Click ‘Choose File’ to select the “.hex” firmware file you plan to update to, in the picture below it’s the firmware for the AltMill, version SLB_EXT_B5.0.11
+1. Click ‘Choose File’ to select the “.hex” firmware file you plan to update to, in the picture below it’s the 5.0.11 firmware for the AltMill
 1. Click ‘Yes’ to begin the flashing process.
 If it stops before 100% and you see an error for:
    - "LIBUSB_ERROR_NOT_SUPPORTED", you'll need to [update your Windows driver](#windows-driver-update)
    - "Unable to find valid device", you might have [installed your Windows drivers incorrectly](#bad-driver-install)